Divine Mercy Sunday

 In America, Divine Mercy Sunday is celebrated on the second Sunday of Easter, following the liturgical calendar.
 On this day, numerous Catholic parishes across the country hold special masses and services.
 Worship includes the recitation of the Divine Mercy Chaplet, veneration of the Divine Mercy image, and, in some parishes, opportunities for confession.
 Additionally, the Divine Mercy celebrations further extend into numerous American homes, as many families continue to pray the Chaplet and venerate the Divine Mercy image in their personal devotions.

-Facts & quotes about Divine Mercy Sunday
+Top 10 Facts for Divine Mercy Sunday in 2026

 Top things to do in the US for Divine Mercy Sunday